tommynurwantoro/meni/README.md

 Deploy and manage Docker Swarm services through Portainer API.

 #### `/deploy service`
-- **Description**: Deploy a specific service with latest image
+- **Description**: Deploy a specific service with latest image and health verification
-- **Usage**: `/deploy service endpoint:1 service:my-service-name`
+- **Usage**: `/deploy service endpoint:1`
 - **Parameters**:
   - `endpoint`: Portainer endpoint ID
-  - `service`: Name of the service to deploy
 - **What it does**:
+  1. Shows interactive menu to select a service
-  1. Pulls the latest image with the same tag across all swarm nodes
+  2. Pulls the latest image with the same tag across all swarm nodes
-  2. Updates the service to use the latest image version
+  3. Updates the service to use the latest image version
+  4. **Monitors service health** for up to 60 seconds
-  3. Provides detailed deployment status and node-by-node results
+  5. Provides detailed deployment status with:
+     - Node-by-node pull results
+     - Service health status (running/failed/timeout)
+     - Task replica counts
+     - Error messages if deployment fails

 #### `/deploy list`
 - **Description**: List all available services in an endpoint